ajlaston/react-pokedex/README.md

 Scroll through the pokedex, click on the pokemon and capture it.
 [Create React App](https://github.com/facebook/create-react-app).

-## Click here for demo: https://react-pokedex-sam.herokuapp.com/
+## Click here for the demo: https://react-pokedex-sam.herokuapp.com/

 ## Install instructions